From the Amazon rainforest to Inca ruins - beaches and city life - South America is an amazing experience for any traveller.

 Your trip to Brazil cannot really be complete without heading to Rio de Janeiro.
 The latter is home to another landmark voted among the New Seven Wonders of the World.
 It’s the most prominent monument in the country, Christ the Redeemer.
 This enormous statue proudly sits on top of Mount Corcovado at a height of 700 meters where you can overlook the scenic landscapes of the city.

 The most interesting fact about Colombia is no matter what month you visit it, it’s always warm.
-You can experience different temperatures in Colombia based on the elevation, but other than that, there are no real seasons exchanges.
+You can experience different temperatures in Colombia based on the elevation, but other than that, there are no real season exchanges.
 This unique climate has aided in making the country among the world’s best coffee producers.

 Moving to the important part, the Colombian capital city, Bogota, is home to the renowned Monserrate Mountain.
 It rises at over 10,000 feet above sea level, offering panoramic views of the Andes Mountains and the whole city.
 Monserrate is a significant spot for pilgrimage; worshippers take the time to hike to the top where Catholic buildings await.

 South America also offers magnificent spots where you can relax and enjoy your time away from the buzzing cities.
 The Rosario Islands are the perfect destination to enjoy the magical Caribbean Sea.
 It’s also one of Colombia’s prominent national parks.
-This natural wonder offers a myriad forms of coral reefs and marine life to enjoy.
+This natural wonder offers a myriad form of coral reefs and marine life to enjoy.

 The country received that label after the two Chilean poets, Gabriela Mistral and Pablo Neruda, won Nobel Prize in Literature.
 Anyway, there is so much more to Chile than just that!

 Thanks to Chile, South America earned the reputation of the presence of Extraterrestrial creatures.
 It became popular among the locals to watch the skies to spot UFOs hovering over the country.
 The long history of UFO sightings has attracted tourists from every corner of the planet.
-One of the best observing sites is the Atacama Desert.
+One of the best observing sites in the Atacama Desert.

 In fact, the Atacama Desert is one of the most prominent landmarks of South America.
-It’s the driest desert that planet has ever witnessed with little to no rain at all throughout the year.
+It’s the driest desert that the planet has ever witnessed with little to no rain at all throughout the year.
 The extremely dry weather and little pollution made the skies so clear.
 Consequently, that encouraged the chase of alien activity.
 Also, the desert is home to several plant species.

 Los Flamencos National Reserve is an unmissable tourist destination that you can reach from San Pedro de Atacama.
-This site sets South America on top of every traveler’s bucket list.
+This site sets South America on top of every traveller’s bucket list.
 It houses myriad species of flamingos that you can observe in admiration.

 Another iconic tourist attraction in Chile is the Marble Caves in Patagonia.
 The location in which the magnificent caves sit is in common waters between Chile and Argentina.
-Tourists who are eager to watch the caves can access them only by a boat.
+Tourists who are eager to watch the caves can access them only by boat.
 Moreover, it is dangerous to get into the waters as they are extremely cold all year long.

 Home to the reputable Galápagos Islands, this site has been attracting tourists since its discovery back in the 16th century.
 The region is a perfect spot for nature lovers; it also embraces a wide array of rare bird species.
 These wonderful species surprisingly include the Galápagos penguin, but, unfortunately, they’re threatened by climate change.